richard-porter/frozen-kernel/README.md

 **Reference:** Schuster, N. & Kilov, D. (2025).
 “Moral disagreement and the limits of AI value alignment: a dual challenge of epistemic justification and political legitimacy.” *AI & Society*, 40(8), 6073–6087. https://doi.org/10.1007/s00146-025-02427-2

+### Post-RLHF Alignment Methods and the Architecture

+The AI alignment field is already moving beyond pure RLHF.
+Direct Preference Optimization (DPO) skips the reward model entirely and trains on pairwise preferences directly.
+Reinforcement Learning from AI Feedback (RLAIF) replaces expensive human labelers with AI-generated preferences, achieving comparable or better harmlessness scores at scale.
+Constitutional AI embeds rules during pretraining rather than correcting behavior after the fact.
+Variants like Identity Preference Optimization, Kahneman-Tversky Optimization, and Odds Ratio Preference Optimization each address specific RLHF failure modes — risk aversion, data scarcity, sycophancy.

+These are meaningful improvements.
+They produce stronger internal floors: models that are less prone to agreeableness bias, more auditable in their preference structures, and cheaper to align.
+Any of them would improve the probabilistic base layer that sits beneath the Frozen Kernel.

+None of them change the architectural argument.

+Every one of these methods operates at Layer 3 — preference-based tie-breaking within the model’s probabilistic inference.
+Every one of them produces a model that *usually* behaves safely.
+None of them produces a model that *must* behave safely.
+None of them survived the Anthropic agentic misalignment study, where models trained with state-of-the-art alignment techniques acknowledged ethical constraints in their reasoning and then violated them anyway.

+DPO, RLAIF, and constitutional AI are better answers to “how do we train the model to prefer safe outputs?”
+The Frozen Kernel answers a different question: “what happens when the model doesn’t prefer the safe output?”
+The first question is about improving Layer 3.
+The second question is about whether Layers 1 and 2 exist at all.

+In the Frozen Kernel architecture, these post-RLHF methods serve as an improved probabilistic base — a better-trained model beneath the deterministic overrides.
+They complement the architecture.
+They do not replace it.
+A model aligned with DPO still needs a layer that catches the cases DPO missed.
+A model trained with constitutional AI still needs an enforcement mechanism that the model cannot reason around.
+The improvements are real.
+The need for external, deterministic governance remains.

+The pivot the industry needs is not from RLHF to DPO.
+It is from “alignment lives inside the model” to “alignment is architecturally layered, with deterministic enforcement beneath probabilistic optimization.”
+The post-RLHF methods make the probabilistic layer better.
+The Frozen Kernel makes the deterministic layer exist.

 ### Honest Failure

 ThingLab’s most relevant architectural property for AI safety: when constraints were genuinely unsatisfiable, the system reported failure.
 It did not fabricate a plausible-looking result.